-The Revaluation Reserve holds the gains made by the Council arising from increases in the value of
+The Revaluation Reserve holds the gains made by the Council arising from increases in the value of its Property, Plant and Equipment and Intangible Assets.
+The balance is reduced when assets with accumulated gains are:

 - revalued downwards or impaired and the gains are lost; - used in the provision of services and the gains are consumed through depreciation; or - disposed of and the gains are realised.